alexarchambault/argonaut-shapeless/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.alexarchambault/argonaut-shapeless_6.1_2.11.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.alexarchambault/argonaut-shapeless_6.1_2.11)

 This README documents the current *development* version of argonaut-shapeless, which should be released after shapeless 2.3.0.
-For the stable version, see the [0.3.x branch](https://github.com/alexarchambault/argonaut-shapeless/tree/0.3.x).
-It is available for scala 2.10 and 2.11, and depends on argonaut 6.1 and shapeless 2.3.0-SNAPSHOT.
+In the mean time, a `1.0.0-M1` has been released, built against shapeless 2.2.5 thanks to [shapeless-compat](https://github.com/alexarchambault/shapeless-compat).
+For the stable version, see the [0.3.x branch](https://github.com/alexarchambault/argonaut-shapeless/tree/0.3.x). argonaut-shapeless is available for scala 2.10 and 2.11, and depends on argonaut 6.1 and shapeless 2.3.0-SNAPSHOT (2.2.5 for 1.0.0-M1).

 argonaut-shapeless is part of the shapeless ecosystem of [Typelevel](http://typelevel.org/), and as such endorses its